 - Sue Kirkpatrick

-Bridget Roberts joined the CMVic Board in 2014.
+Bridget Roberts joined the CMVic Board in 2014 and is currently chair.
 Prior to that, her first contact with CMVic was in 2007, when she helped evaluate the project Victoria Sings.
 She guided volunteers through collecting stories from participants about the changes they had experienced as a result of Victoria Sings and wrote the evaluation report with Jane Coker.
 Subsequently she designed the evaluation of the Victoria Makes Music program.
 Highlights of CMVic events Bridget has taken part in are the 2008 singing leaders’ workshop at Wilson’s Promontory and an evening singing in the State Library dome reading room.

 Bridget is currently a senior evaluation consultant with Clear Horizon Consulting and brings up to date evaluation expertise to the board.
 Her othercontributions to CMVic build on practical experience as a physical and music performer with the Women’s Circus (1993-2010) and POW (since 1995) and she has played alto saxophone with Havana Palava since 2012.
 She served on the Women’s Circus board for three years from 2003. .